Who can use NED?

 The following libraries are also legal deposit libraries.
 These libraries are not members of NED.

 Do I need to create an account?

 If you wish to make a one-off deposit to NED, you do not need to create an account.
 If you are likely to be depositing more than one publication or a collection of serials, or depositing regularly, you should create an account in NED to set up your default publisher details and access agreement.
+Your publisher history is then kept in a single location under a single publisher name.
 You can override or set new defaults as needed.

 We have several members of staff who deposit our publications; what is the best way to manage this?

 New user accounts can be added to your publisher record on request.
 If you log in you can view your legal deposit library’s contact information, and their staff will set up a NED account for each of your staff.
 This way you can always view and run reports on the entire deposit history, and identify which of your staff members made which deposits.

 Can I deposit a large number of publications at once?

 NED has bulk deposit processes.
 These are available for publishers who have multiple titles to deposit, or a very large quantity to deposit, such as a backlist of electronic publications.
 It is recommended that bulk deposit processes only be used where there is a minimum of 12 titles.
 Contact your member library to find out more.

 If I have deposited an electronic publication in NED, do I still need to deposit a print copy somewhere?

 This depends on the state or territory in which you are based as a publisher.
 Once you have deposited an electronic publication to NED, your obligations for national legal deposit have been fulfilled.
 If your state or territory legislation still requires a print copy, however, you will need to deposit this with your state or territory library.
 In some states there is also a requirement to deposit relevant materials with other deposit libraries.
 Find out more about specific state and territory requirements and your legal deposit obligations on this website.